 What is fermentation?

 Yeast is a single-celled micro-organism similar to fungus that consumes the sugar in the wort producing alcohol and carbon dioxide in a process called fermentation.
-In many ways, fermentation is the most crucial step in the brewing process.

 Assuming that you pitched enough healthy yeast, and the wort is at the correct temperature, the first signs of fermentation will appear within twenty-four hours.
-Fermentation will then continue vigorously for around for days before slowing down and finally stopping.
+Fermentation will then continue vigorously for around four days before slowing down and finally stopping.

 After this, you should leave the beer in the primary fermenter until the yeast has had time to clear up unwanted by-products and settle to the bottom of the fermenter.
 You then transfer the beer to bottles or a keg where it becomes carbonated ready to serve.